 - If a majority uphold the instructor's decision, it will stand and the student and the DEO will be informed of this fact.

 - If a majority of the CGC disagrees with the instructor's decision and recommend a milder sanction, they should inform the DEO of this recommendation.
 (The CGC may not recommend a harsher sanction).
 The DEO will decide the actual sanction and inform the instructor of this decision.

 - If a majority of the Committee disagrees with the instructor's decision and concludes that the student did not commit the infraction, they should inform the DEO of this recommendation.
 The DEO may then permit the student:

 - to be given whatever grade the student is entitled to without regard to the charge of an infraction of academic integrity;

 - to change sections in the course, if possible.

-- If the penalty imposed by the instructor is upheld or a different penalty imposed, the DEO will then forward a record of the penalty imposed to the College Office for Academic Programs for the student as instructed in Section 1-406 (a) of the Code.
+- If the sanction imposed by the instructor is upheld or a different sanction imposed, the DEO will then forward a record of the sanction imposed to the College Office for Academic Programs for the student as instructed in Section 1-406 (a) of the Code.